lugui1998/InstantLocalStream/README.md

 - Support for multiple viewers through one UDP port
 - Built-in test pattern for connection checks

-Audio starts enabled for monitor sources.
-You can change the audio source or disable it from the host window before starting the stream.

 ## Build from source